l0p0v/l0p0v/README.md

 # 💫 About Me:
-🌱 I’m currently learning data science
+🌱 I’m currently learning Data Science
+⚡ Fact, I use tab for indentation

 ## 🌐 Socials: